RahulChaudhari53/Quickstock-React/README.md

 * **State Management:** Effectively managing complex application state across various components and features, particularly with data fetching and updates.
 * **Responsive Design:** Ensuring the application is fully responsive and provides an optimal experience across different devices and screen sizes.
 * **API Integration:** Handling various API endpoints, authentication (JWT), and error handling for seamless communication with the backend.
-* ...
-(Add any other specific challenges encountered here)

 ---